Is An Online Business Or Job A Good Alternative For The Unemployed?

 Fortunately, you can start an online business for free, so long as you have internet access.
 Don’t expect fast results, but it’s certainly something you can work on while looking for a job.

-Start a free blog at Blogger.
+Start a free blog at Blogger, Wix or WordPress.
 Write interesting posts about a topic you love and know well.
 Don’t go too broad in your topic.
 You cannot appeal to everyone.
 You’re better off appealing to those who share your interest in your niche.

-Learn free marketing methods such as writing articles for distribution with your link in the resource box, press releases to free press release sites, and the legitimate uses of blog commenting and forum participation.
+Learn free marketing methods such as writing guest blog posts for other websites with your link in the resource box, posting on social media, and the legitimate uses of blog commenting and forum participation.

 Sign up for AdSense and/or affiliate programs associated with your niche.
 Insert ads as appropriate, but don’t pound your readers with nothing but ads.